Accidentally vegan sweet potato and black bean chilli recipe

 This one-pan dish is great to make in bulk and freeze in individual portions to take to work or for quick heat-up-and-eat dinners.
 The sweet potato and black bean chilli will keep for 3 days in the fridge.
 We eat it with baked potatoes, frozen brown rice or as nachos.
 My boys often stuff wraps with avocado, grated carrot and the chilli.
 If I over-spice it, I just mix theirs with a bit of plain natural yoghurt.

-Many of you have learned this sweet potato and black bean chilli with me in my cooking classes and I love hearing how many of you make it on a monthly basis.
+I love hearing how many of you make this recipe on a monthly basis.
 Make it you own – vary the type of meat or leave it out – change the beans, double them, leave out the quinoa, whatever you fancy this base recipe will be a keeper.